lijubjohn/cassandra_study/cassandra.md

 * Secondary indexes perform well when used to query data along with the partition keys of the original table.
 This ensures that Cassandra need not go to every node for data
 * Secondary indexes do not perform well with high cardinality or low cardinality columns.
 When the cardinality is in the middle of two extremes, it gives good result
 * Secondary indexes do not perform well with data that is frequently updated or deleted
+- Secondary index can be created on any of the partition key  or clustering key column also
 - When not to use :
   -  On high-cardinality columns for a query of a huge volume of records for a small number of results
   - In tables that use a counter column.